virtualparadox/BBMap/docs/readme.txt

 BBMap readme by Brian Bushnell
-Last updated February 18, 2014.
+Last updated April 3, 2014.
 Please contact me at bbushnell@lbl.gov if you have any questions or encounter any errors.
 BBMap is free to use for noncommercial purposes, and investigators are free to publish results derived from the program, as long as the source code is not published or modified.

 This is the official release of BBMAP, version 31.x

-NOTE:
-Don't recompile unless you run into version problems (such as trying to run with java 1.6).
-But if you must, then - To recompile, run this: javac -J-Xmx128m align2/*.java jgi/*.java driver/*.java fileIO/*.java dna/*.java org/apache/tools/bzip2/*.java (*** NOTE - due to email file size limits, I may have omitted the .java files if you received this via email, in which case you can't recompile. ***)

 Basic Syntax:

-(using shellscript, on Genepool, which autodetects RAM to set -Xmx parameter) To index: bbmap.sh build=1 ref=<reference.fa>
+(Using shellscript, on Genepool, which autodetects RAM to set -Xmx parameter.
+You can also include a flag like '-Xmx31g' in the shellscript arguments to set RAM usage.)
+To index:
+bbmap.sh ref=<reference.fa>
 To map:
-bbmap.sh build=1 in=<reads.fq> out=<mapped.sam>
+bbmap.sh in=<reads.fq> out=<mapped.sam>

 (without shellscript)
 To index:
-java -ea -Xmx31g -cp <PATH> align2.BBMap build=1 ref=<reference.fa>
+java -ea -Xmx31g -cp <PATH> align2.BBMap ref=<reference.fa>
 To map:
-java -ea -Xmx31g -cp <PATH> align2.BBMap build=1 in=<reads.fq> out=<mapped.sam>
+java -ea -Xmx31g -cp <PATH> align2.BBMap in=<reads.fq> out=<mapped.sam>

-...where "<PATH>" should indicate the path to the directory containing all the source code directories; e.g. "/global/projectb/sandbox/gaag/bbtools/current"
+...where "<PATH>" should indicate the path to the directory containing all the source code directories; e.g. "/usr/bin/bbtools/current"

 Please note, the reference is only needed for building the index the first time; subsequently, just specify the build number which corresponds to that reference.
 So for example the first time you map to e.coli you might specify "ref=ecoli_reference.fa build=3"; after that, just specify "build=3".